scottscharl/todoist-nuclear-option/README.md

 ## Nervous?
 Don't worry.

 Before deleting, the script saves a timestamped JSON file backup of all your Todoist tasks in `./backups`.
+You can also [create your own backup at Settings/Backups](https://app.todoist.com/app/settings/backups) in the Todoist web app.

-Run `node restore.js 2024-02-14T12:00:00:00.572Z.json` to restore all tasks from the backup file.
+To restore all tasks from the backup file, run `node restore.js 2024-02-14T12:00:00:00.572Z.json`.
+Unfortunately, task recurrence rules are lost, but the due dates should be restored.